20086080/civ-ipriot-smiley/knowledge_and_evidence.md

 1. What code style is used in the code?
 Is it likely to be the same as the code style used in the SenseHat?
 Give to reasons as to why/why not:

 > OOP (Object-Oriented Programming).
-SenseHat follows a similar modular programming style with the call of functions.
+SenseHat follows the PEP 8 guidelines for naming a class ie CamelCase convention.
+It follows a modular programming style with the call of functions.
 Furthermore, the workings of SenseHat is encapsulated.
-Both indicative that SenseHat is likely to on the guidelines of OOP.
+All indicative that SenseHat is likely to on the guidelines of OOP.
 >

 2. List three aspects of this convention you see applied in the code.